RasenRhino/rasenrhino.github.io/content/posts/ccdc_notes.md

 - Some services may **fail after password changes**, requiring manual intervention.
 - **Avoid unnecessary deletions**—disable instead.
 - Review **NCAE Cyber Games** checklist and set up a **VM** for testing.

+## Snort

+there is something like a snort, it is suppsed to be a IDS , can be used as a packet logger or packet sniffer